Please visit our general Application Requirements page, for a further breakdown of the requirements.

 For admission purpose only, the TOEFL may be waived for an applicant who has received an advanced degree from a U.S. institution or from a country where English is the language of instruction (proof may be required).
 This DOES NOT exempt the applicant from the English-proficiency examination for Teaching Assistant or Teaching Associate appointment.
 For more information regarding the English-proficiency examination, please visit our International Application Information page.

-Applicants are required to take the GRE general test.
+As of the Fall 2021 admissions cycle, the GRE requirement is now decided by the individual graduate program.
+Please refer to our Application Requirements page, under the "Individual Programs Requirements" section.
+There you will find a table of all the graduate programs and their GRE requirement policy.
 GRE scores are valid for five years after the testing year in which you tested.
 You may report self-reported scores on the application, however, official scores are required to complete your application.
 The GRE institution code for UC Merced is 4129.

 Please ensure that you have submitted your verified test scores through ETS using code 4129.
 The test scores take approximately 10-15 days to be received by the institution.
 If your GRE test was taken by paper form, the test scores can take up to 5 weeks.
 If after 5 weeks your test scores have not been received, please contact contact ETS directly.